malictus/mediapeek_2/README.md

 * works with any size file - only reads metadata portions of the file so it's fast!
 * 100% pure javascript with custom code for reading files; not built on bulky file-reading libraries

+Currently works with TIFF, WAV, and PNG files.
+More formats coming soon!

 I'll try to keep a current version of this online here: https://malictus.com/mediapeek/

 Uses the following bits